Head of U.S. Air Force's anti-sexual assault unit arrested for sexual battery

 In another case, the top general in charge of an Air Force court martial at Aviano Air Base in Italy overturned the sexual assault conviction of a lieutenant colonel, threw out his one-year prison sentence and reinstated him to duty.

-That case has prompted Hagel to recommend that Congress alter the military justice system to limit the ability of a military commander to throw out court-martial verdicts.
+That case has prompted U.S. Defense Secretary Chuck Hagel to recommend that Congress alter the military justice system to limit the ability of a military commander to throw out court-martial verdicts.

-Little said in a statement that Hagel has been directing Pentagon leadership to increase their focus on sexual assault prevention.
-He said Hagel would soon announce the next step in the department's effort to combat the crime.

-(This story has been refiled to fix a typo in the first paragraph)